-A current refunding occurs when an issue is callableretired within 90 days after issuance of the refunding issue.the new bonds are sold.
-Proceeds of the refunding issue are used to redeempurchase the refunded bonds from investors at the maturity date or at a call date prior to the maturity date.
+A current refunding occurs when an issue is callable within 90 days after issuance of the refunding issue.
+Proceeds of the refunding issue are used to redeem the refunded bonds from investors at the maturity date or at a call date prior to the maturity date.
 This type of refunding may be pursued on a tax-exempt basis more than once in accordance with call provisions.

-1/9.
-Subordinate Debt
+11. Subordinate Debt.